 Ontario’s Speech from the Throne focuses on common ground of strong economy, fair society, effective legislature

-Full text of Ontario Premier Kathleen Wynne’s throne speech, delivered in the legislature today by the Honourable David C. Onley, the province’s 28th Lieutenant Governor and representative of Her Majesty the Queen of Canada.
+Here’s the full text of her throne speech, delivered in the legislature today by the Honourable David C. Onley, the province’s 28th Lieutenant Governor and representative of Her Majesty the Queen of Canada.
 The speech “focuses on common ground of strong economy, fair society, effective legislature”.

 - Eliminating the deficit by 2017-18.